Erlösung dem Erlöser

 Parsifal concerns salvation and redemption.

-canonical operas.
 Senta speaks of the redemption (Erlösung) of the Dutchman.
-Brünnhilde tells Siegfried that she was "doch ewig zu deinem Heil!" (always working
+Brünnhilde tells Siegfried that she was "doch ewig zu deinem Heil!" (always working for your

-for your well-being!).
+well-being!).
 It might be even more difficult to establish a consistent interpretation of the concepts behind these words, through the canon.
-The
+The redemption of the

 the redeemer: with the spear he heals the wound that would not heal; then he reunites the spear with the Grail.
 Parsifal declares that he will take over Amfortas' priestly function and the opera ends with the renewed ceremony in what might be a restored utopia.